georgeadamson/sass-px-to-em-converter/README.md

 sass-em-converter
 =================

-Diddy SASS helper to generate CSS in EMs when your designers specify pixels
+Diddy SASS helper to generate CSS in EMs when your designers specify pixels:

 ```scss
   // Helper to convert the designers' px specifications into EMs: